0x3639/docs/docs/developer/consensus.md

 ---

-## Simplified Explanation of Zenon's Current Consensus
+## Delegated Proof-of-Stake Consensus

 ### Why We Need Consensus

 In any blockchain, the goal of consensus is to ensure that all honest participants agree on the order of transactions and that these transactions remain available and verifiable by everyone.
-Zenon currently uses a delegated Proof-of-Stake–like mechanism as a “placeholder” until it transitions to a more advanced, leaderless system in the future.
+Zenon currently uses a delegated Proof-of-Stake mechanism as a “placeholder” until it transitions to a more advanced, leaderless system in the future.

 ### Core Idea: Pillars as Block Producers